Saumya-Kanti-Sarma/next-cli-toolkit/readme.md

 # Next-cli-toolkit — Next.js Page Generator

-A fast, simple, and minimal CLI tool to generate Next.js route pages with `.tsx`, `.jsx` and `.css` files in one command — just like NestJS generators!
+A fast and minimal CLI tool to generate Next.js routes and components with `.tsx`, `.jsx` and `.css` files in one command — (inspired from nest-cli)

 ## Features